 Mobile App Behavior

-Track the detailed ways visitors interact with your app.
+Track the detailed ways users interact with your app.

-The Behavior reports help you discover how visitors use your app.
-You can use this set of reports to track a wide range of information about your visitors, including:
+The Behavior reports help you discover how users interact your app.
+You can use this set of reports to track a wide range of information about your users, including:

-- the total number of screens seen per visit
+- the total number of screens seen per session

 - the order in which screens are viewed